iPhone 8 dubbed Apple's 'worst sold flagship model' in China

 China is one of Apple's biggest markets, but it seems the iPhone 8 and 8 Plus aren't doing too well there.

-As the launch of Apple's iPhone X looms, Chinese e-commerce sites are offering discounts on the iPhone 8 and 8 Plus in hopes of spurring sales, South China Morning Post reported.
-The cheapest 64GB iPhone 8 model, which is priced at 5,888 yuan (about $885, £670 or AU$1,155) on Apple's official site in China, will cost 4,788 yuan (about $720, £545 or AU$940) after the discount on Suning.com, putting it at nearly 20 percent lower than Apple's official price.
+As the launch of Apple's iPhone X looms, Chinese e-commerce sites are offering discounts on the iPhone 8 and 8 Plus in hopes of spurring sales, South China Morning Post reported Monday.
+The cheapest 64GB iPhone 8 model, which is priced at 5,888 yuan (about $885, £670, AU$1,155) on Apple's official site in China, will cost 4,788 yuan (about $720, £545, AU$940) after the discount on Suning.com, putting it at nearly 20 percent lower than Apple's official price.

 Whether the discount will spur sales remains to be seen.
-The iPhone has been losing its luster in China, where Apple has been overtaken by local brands such as Huawei, Oppo and Vivo.
+The iPhone has been losing its luster in China, where Apple has faced increased competition from local brands such as Huawei, Oppo and Vivo.
 Apple is doing what it can to improve its standing in the world's biggest phone market, including the appointment of its first managing director in China over the summer

 The price cut on Chinese e-commerce platforms comes after smaller-than-expected crowds were observed at the iPhone 8 and 8 Plus launch event across China last month.
 However, Chinese internet users and local media have suggested it was likely because more people are taking the more convenient option of buying the phones online.

-There are others who have speculated that people are holding out for the iPhone X, which is set to launch Friday, though it will be hard to come by.
+There are others who have speculated that people are holding out for the iPhone X, which is set to launch Friday but it will be hard to come by.
 Apple has high expectations for the iPhone X, and last week encouraged buyers to start queuing for the phone early.
 Research analysts also expect the iPhone X to bump up phone sales globally next year.

 Apple did not immediately respond to CNET's request for a comment.